modem is hot

 3. Your modem’s temperature will rise well above 98 degrees F

-In the event your modem is overheating you can:
+In the event that your modem is overheating you can:

 1. Give it space to “breathe”